Yaser Kasim: Margate

+Eastbourne Borough

+Ahead of the 2023–24 season, Kasim signed for National League South club Eastbourne Borough.

+Return to Margate

+In January 2024, Kasim returned to Margate.

+In May 2024, Kasim announced his retirement from football in order to focus on coaching and other industries.

 International career

 Kasim made his debut for Iraq against China on 5 March 2014.
 According to football writer Hassanin Mubarak no player in the history of the Iraq national football team had made his position his own after only 90 minutes, but Yaser Kasim, the Baghdad-born West Londoner, who after one match had starred the midfield in Iraq's final Asian Cup qualifier against China on his debut.

 Kasim had refused an earlier call-up prior to the Asian Cup qualifying game with Saudi Arabia, deciding to concentrate on playing for Swindon Town in League One, where he had become a key figure in the club's five-man midfield, which also included Australia's Massimo Luongo.
 He may also have refused the call-up after he was made to pay his own way to Baghdad from London in the two previous trips with the Olympic side.
 Yaser along with Ahmed Yasin and Osama Rashid were first selected in the national side in 2011 under Wolfgang Sidka.

 After several years out of the national team set-up, Kasim was called up by Iraq for the 2021 FIFA Arab Cup under new manager Dick Advocaat following his impressive start to the Iraqi Premier League season with Zakho where he scored two goals as his club sat in the top six at the time of his call-up.